wsthum/search-web-app/README.md

 ![](https://github.com/wsthum/search-web-app/blob/master/screenshots/frontendnpmStart.jpg)

 ## Using the application
-With the test completed and the frontend and backend server, we can now start using the application!
+With the test completed and the frontend and backend server started, we can now start using the application!
 If you go to http://localhost:4200, you will see the single page web application below.

 ![](https://github.com/wsthum/search-web-app/blob/master/screenshots/mainAppUI.jpg)